Name Manager in Excel (Basic and Applications)

 Errors While Using Name Manager in Excel (#REF and #NAME)

-• By default, Microsoft Excel tries to keep our set names consistent and accurate by automatically changing range references when we add or remove cells from a named range.
+• By default, Microsoft Excel tries to keep the set names consistent and accurate by automatically changing range references when we add or remove cells from a named range.

-• Suppose, we have created a new named range “Joining_Info” where all employees joining information is stored.
+• For instance, we have created a new named range “Joining_Info” where all employees joining information is stored.

 20- created new named range Joining_Info

-• Now, if we insert a new row between rows C5:C11, or delete a row from that range, the reference will update accordingly.
+• If we insert a new row between rows C5:C11, or delete a row from that range, the reference will update accordingly.

 • As soon as all cells (C5:C11) are deleted from Joining_Info named range, the name becomes invalid and shows #REF!

 • We sometimes misspell or remove a named range.
-If a formula uses that range which doesn’t exist, the #NAME? error will occur.
+If a formula uses a range which doesn’t exist, the #NAME? error will occur.

 Tips for Using Name Manager in Excel